Arshad-Khan-12/Password-Generator/readme.md

 3. Select the character types you want to include in your password (lowercase letters, uppercase letters, numbers).
 4. Click the "Generate Password" button.
 5. Your generated password will be displayed in the designated area.
-6. Click the "Copy to Clipboard" button to copy the password to your clipboard.

 ## Contributing